 Open to student and community instrumentalists who wish to perform masterworks from the orchestral repertoire from Baroque through 20th Century.
 Emphasis on developing technical and musical skills in ensemble and solo playing.
+Note: Since some musical works require specific instrumentation, certain instruments may not be needed in a particular term.
 Prerequisite: informal individual audition for seating purposes only.
 May be taken for credit for more than two semesters.
 May also be taken without credit (audit basis) with permission of director.